 Victory without a fight

 But then there was the matter of payment.
 Amalickiah asked to be made second in command of the now unified Lamanite army.
 The only way I could imagine Lehonti not barfing at this idea right away is if Amalickiah first convinced Lehonti that he actually believed Lehonti’s position was correct: “Listen Lehonti, you’re totally right.
 That king is completely off his rocker.
 Why in the world would we go to war against the Nephites?
 I mean, we just got out of a war with them under Zerahemnah, and you guys made a covenant not to come back against them and they haven’t done anything to us.
 I’m totally with you bro.
 In fact, the only reason I marched out here was so I could get you guys to come back down to the capital and talk some sense into those politicians!
-All I want is peace.”
+All I want is peace… Oh yeah, and if you wouldn’t mind, could you make me second in command?”

 See, now doesn’t that right there send up some red flags?
 If I were to guess, Amalickiah probably made some spiel about how his soldiers would take the new “no war with the Nephites” position better if Amalickiah were in power to deliver them, and how it would show that Lehonti really is peaceful and fair and devoted to uniting the country, and how it would be a powerful way to show the king that Amalickiah is fully aligned with Lehonti’s vision, etc, etc. But don’t worry– Lehonti would always be in full control, of course.